Monday August 14, 2017

 more stories from this episode

 The Battle of Vimy Ridge was a pivotal moment for Canada in the First World War.
-This April will mark the 100th anniversary of what is considered to be one of the greatest and most celebrated military victories in Canadian history.
-While fighting on Vimy Ridge in 1917, Miller collected a few acorns from the ground and mailed it home to Canada where they were planted on his family farm, eventually growing to be enormous, majestic oak trees.
+April 2017 marks the 100th anniversary of what is considered to be one of the greatest and most celebrated military victories in Canadian history.
+While fighting on Vimy Ridge in 1917, Miller collected a few acorns from the ground and mailed them home to Canada where they were planted on his family farm, eventually growing to be enormous, majestic oak trees.

 Sounds of the battle